 The hurricane itself, from its formation to its deterioration, can last in the ocean for weeks.

-If you're relying on the weather to know when a hurricane is coming, often you won't get any indication at all.
+If you're relying on looking at the weather outside to know when a hurricane is coming, often you won't get any indication at all.
 The day before a hurricane could have sunny skies with calm winds.

 That's why you should listen to National Oceanic and Atmospheric Administration weather radio or pay attention to warnings from authorities.